openharmony/docs/en/application-dev/reference/apis/js-apis-fileAccess.md

 delete(uri: string, callback: AsyncCallback&lt;number&gt;) : void;

-Deletes a file or folder.
+Deletes a file or directory.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.FileManagement.UserFileService